phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1834051
+#Number of Trump Tweets: 1834738
-#Number of Cruz Tweets: 769796
+#Number of Cruz Tweets: 770228
-#Number of Clinton Tweets: 508714
+#Number of Clinton Tweets: 508936
-#Number of Rubio Tweets: 472846
+#Number of Rubio Tweets: 473030
 #Number of Jeb!
-Tweets: 397574
+Tweets: 397925
-#Number of Sanders Tweets: 291277
+#Number of Sanders Tweets: 291435
-#Total Number of Tweets: 223163
+#Number of Carson Tweets: 146469
-#Number of Carson Tweets: 146413
+#Number of Kasich Tweets: 131419
-#Number of Kasich Tweets: 131376
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---